stiles/data/la-city-homeless-buffer-maps/README.md

 * All public schools (polygons from the city)
 * Private schools (polygons extracted from the countywide parcel file)
-* Children’s day care centers (points from the county's file with the '72' use code)
+* Children’s day care centers (points from the county's DPSS file)
 * City, county and state parks (polygons from the county's file) within city limits
 * Special venues (polygons extracted manually from the county's parcel file)
   * Staples Center (AIN# 5138016913)